adamluckydo/ontology/4_Desire/Desire.md

 The Buddha was undeniably a genius.
 So much so that his original teachings are still potent to this day.

 Yet here we are, thousands of years later, and almost every western Buddhist teaching you encounter will gently skip over the dirty bits, like how the Buddha _despised_ phenomena.
 Want to know how he described the Five Aggregates?
 “Inconstant, dukkha, a disease, a boil, an arrow, misery, an affliction, alien, a disintegration, empty, not-self” (Aṅguttara Nikāya 9:36).
 A common western reaction to this sentiment is to recoil: "The Buddha's teachings are anti-life!"
 And I would have to agree with that.
 The Buddha was not "against life" per se, but he _was_ against suffering.
-And since life is composed of phenomena that are not free of suffering, that's that.
+And since he saw that life was composed of phenomena that are not free of suffering, that was that.

 But clearly, the context for receiving his teachings has changed.
 Is the only answer to feed everyone a watered-down soup of Buddhist pleasantries and ignore the hard bits?
 Or do we softies just have to buckle down and ride the fear-coaster into the end of existence?

-What if there's another answer?
+Or maybe... what if the Buddha's teachings _aren't_ the be-all, end-all?

 ## Nagarjuna